 "Ryuuzaki," Watari said quietly, "I have V on the line."

-"Thank you," L replied, spinning back to face the monitors just as they simultaneously turned a familiar white.
-A second later, an Old English letter "V" appeared on the monitors.
+"Thank you," L replied, spinning back to face the monitors just as they simultaneously turned a familiar off-white.
+A second later, an Old English letter "V" appeared.
 Removing his thumb from his mouth, L gently pressed a button on his microphone.

 "This is L," he firmly stated.
 "I require your group's assistance on a case."

 "L?" the indistinct voice of V inquired.
 It was probably being scrambled, as the team knew L's was, though it did not sound so digital as his signature computer-like voice.
 "It's been years since you've contacted us.
-Aren't you still working on the Kira case, though?"
+Aren't you still working on the Kira case?"

 "Yes, but it has taken a strange turn," L continued, "and it requires your expertise."